barneywill/bigdata_demo/Prerequisite/Git.md

 # fetch and merge any commits from the tracking remote branch
 git pull origin $branch_name

+# fast forward only, bail out if it can not fast forward
+git pull --ff-only origin $branch_name

 # Transmit local branch commits to the remote repository branch
 git push origin $branch_name